RaISy-Net/Intelligent_picking/README.md

 * We are actively working in addressing the the problems like **simulation to reality transfer** of our approach and customization of the pipeline for our pipeline for the fabricated hardware.

-**Any contributions/ suggestions are most welcome.Do contact the contributors with your valuable queries**
+**1. Any contributions/ suggestions are most welcome.
+Do contact the contributors with your valuable queries.**

+**2. For clarfications about running our code, feel free to contact us.**

 # References:
 ## Papers & Blogs